Webster's Unabridged Dictionary - Letter T - Page 45

 Tissue (n.)
 A fine transparent silk stuff, used for veils, etc.; specifically, cloth interwoven with gold or silver threads, or embossed with figures.

 Tissue (n.)
+(Biol.)
 One of the elementary materials or fibres, having a uniform structure and a specialized function, of which ordinary animals and plants are composed; a texture; as, epithelial tissue; connective tissue.

 Tissue (n.)
 Fig.: Web; texture; complicated fabrication; connected series; as, a tissue of forgeries, or of falsehood.